theupdateframework/pep-on-pypi-with-tuf/README.rst

 the last period should be discarded.
 As a result, developers of new projects will need to re-register their projects.

-3. If the packages themselves may have been tampered with.
-For packages that existed at the time of the last period, they can be validated using the stored hash information.
+3. If the packages themselves may have been tampered with, they can be validated using the stored hash information for packages that existed at the time of the last period.

 In order to safely restore snapshots in the event of a compromise, PyPI SHOULD maintain a small number of its own mirrors to copy PyPI snapshots according to